aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

     class HelloStack extends Stack {
         // Instantiate HelloStack with a reference to its parent,
-	// as it might need some context;
+        // as it might need some context from the app;
         // a name; and some optional properties.
         // You'll almost always use these same two lines. constructor(parent: App, name: string, props?: StackProps) {
             super(parent, name, props);